chelspaige3/SQL-Projects/README.md

 # SQL-Projects
-SQL code I wrote in Khan Academy.
+These are all projects I worked on in Khan academy while learning how to write queries in SQL.